aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 Since the guidance is satisfying a specific technical requirement for a static, single IP address to access an IT system from within the private network, it can be used by a client application that needs to access a AWS resource(s) using such floating virtual IP address in that network as an endpoint.

 ## Cleanup
-To remove the guidance and the related AWS infrastructure follow the steps below:
+To remove the guidance and the related AWS srvices,  please follow the steps below:
 1. Remove the `ApplicationStack` Cloud Fomation stack using command:

 ```bash
 cdk destroy ApplicationStack
 ```